kiley0/vuejs-lunch-learn/01-declarative-rendering/01-instructions.md

 > The data and the DOM are now linked, and everything is now reactive.

-* In the browser console, write `app.points = 42` and see the value change in the dom
+* In the browser console, write `app.tempF = 42` and see the value change in the dom